microsoft/PartsUnlimited/docs/HOL-Continuous_Deployment/README.md

 Now that the infrastructure deployment is configured, you can add a task to deploy the web app to Dev.

 1. Click on the Dev environment in the Release Definition.
 Then click "+ Add tasks".
-2. Select the "Deploy" group in the left and click the add button next to "AzureRM Web App Deployment" to add the task.
+2. Select the "Deploy" group in the left and click the add button next to "Azure App Service Deploy" to add the task.
 Close the task selector dialog.

 	![](media/57.png)

-3. Click on the "AzureRM Web App Deployment" Task.
+3. Click on the "Azure App Service Deploy" Task.
 4. Select the Azure Service Endpoint you created earlier in the AzureRM Subscription drop down.
 5. For Web App Name, enter the `$(WebsiteName)` to use a variable.
 You defined this variable earlier when deploying the ARM Template.
 You will shortly "promote" it to a Release variable so that it can be used in all Environments in the Release.